How To Increase Your Creativity

 -The creative person welcomes stress as an opportunity to grow.

--The creative person is not a slave to his environment.
-He moves with the chaotic punches and creates a beautiful dance with the external environment.
+-The creative person is not a victim of their environment.
+They move with the chaotic punches and create a beautiful dance with the external environment.

 -The creative person learns to balance fear and avoidance with a healthy dose of courage.